 2) Let Them Get Used To Being Handled

-It goes without saying, but your dog will be handled by the groomer.
+It goes without saying, but your dog will be handled by the groomer as part of the first grooming for puppy.
 Most dogs don’t want their face and feet touched by a stranger, but groomers need to navigate sharp scissors around these areas.

 If your dog isn’t used to being handled, there are a few ways you can calm their nerves.
 Start with small daily exercises like holding their face and paws.
 Remember to reward their good behavior with a treat (or two).